 Ohio Vehicular Assault Lawyer

-The legal team at Joslyn Law Firm are passionate about defending the rights of individuals like you charged with vehicular assault in the Columbus area including Franklin County, Delaware County, Madison County, Licking County, Fairfield County, and Pickaway County.
+The legal team at Joslyn Law Firm are passionate about defending the rights of individuals like you charged with vehicular assault in the Cincinnati area including Hamilton County, Butler County, Greene County, Franklin County, Clinton County, and Clermont County.

 Our firm will use our extensive DUI trial experience and knowledge of chemical testing science to exclude faulty evidence and make sure your case is treated fairly.
 If you've been charged with vehicular assault call Joslyn Law Firm today.